School of Education and Social Work

 External consultancy and engagement

 We ensure that the work is time-bound and task-based and that the University is represented by individuals, not individuals that engage in consultancy.
-In the last five years, we have engaged in various consultancy projects with a wide range of clients and welcome new research engagement.
+We have engaged in various consultancy projects with a wide range of clients and welcome new research engagement.
 Some of our consultancy has allowed us to generate long term research collaborations.

 Horizon Europe webinar presentation